Frequently Asked Questions

 Features & Capabilities

-Faros AI provides several APIs to support integration and automation, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library.
-These APIs enable seamless data ingestion, analytics, and workflow automation across engineering operations.
+Faros AI offers several APIs, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling flexible integration and data access for enterprise workflows.
+Source: Faros Sales Deck Mar2024.pptx

-Faros AI is compliant with SOC 2, ISO 27001, GDPR, and CSA STAR certifications.
-The platform features audit logging, data security, and enterprise-grade integrations, ensuring robust security and compliance for large organizations.
-(Faros AI Security)
+Faros AI is compliant with SOC 2, ISO 27001, GDPR, and CSA STAR certifications, ensuring robust security and data protection for enterprise customers.
+Learn more.

 Pain Points & Business Impact